Pavlos Fyssas: Legacy

-In 2021, a scientific researcher of the Aristotle University of Thessaloniki, named two newly discovered genres of cyanobacteria, Speos fyssasii and Iphianassa zackieohae, after the activists Pavlos Fyssas and Zak Kostopoulos respectively.
+In 2021, a scientific researcher of the Aristotle University of Thessaloniki, named two newly discovered genres of cyanobacteria, Speos fyssasii and Iphianassa zackieohae, after the murdered activists Pavlos Fyssas and Zak Kostopoulos respectively.

+In 2025, a vessel of the Global Sumud Flotilla, an international initiative challenging the blockade of the Gaza Strip, was named Pavlos Fyssas in his memory.
+The ship was later among those intercepted by Israeli naval forces during the flotilla’s voyage.